-- System must be operational and heated for at least 7 days prior to beginning installation.
+- The system must be operational and heated for at least seven days before beginning installation.

-- Turn off heat and let subfloor cool down to room temperature 3-4 hours prior to starting the job.
+- Turn off heat and let the subfloor cool down to room temperature 3-4 hours before starting the job.

 - Radiant heated floors must be temperature controlled or engineered for the R-rating of the floor covering product installed upon them.
 BEFORE installation begins, ascertain that the system is designed and controlled for wood flooring.
 Failure to do so may cause excessive heat damage and shrinkage.
 Install floor per the application instructions.

 - Make sure you have at least 3/4" plywood subfloor on top of hydro pipes used for radiant heat.
-Preferably install two layers of plywood: 1/2" in in one direction and another 1/2" in cross grain direction.
-Floor should be installed again in cross grain direction to the plywood below.
+Preferably install two plywood layers: 1/2" in one direction and another 1/2" cross-grain direction.
+The floor should be installed again in a cross-grain direction to the plywood below.

-- After installation, turn system back on immediately to its normal room temperature setting.
+- After installation, turn the system back on immediately to its normal room temperature setting.
 The subfloor surface must not exceed 85° F throughout the life of the floor.

-- It is recommended to use Rift/Quarter sawn material for the radiant heat applications for the best results.
+- We recommended using Rift/Quartersawn material for radiant heat applications for the best results.
 It offers better dimensional stability.
 Learn more about Rift/Quartered sawn wood.

 NOTE: Clean adhesive from the surface of the floor frequently using the recommended adhesive cleaner.
-Use clean towel, changed frequently, to prevent haze and adhesive residue.
+Use a clean towel, frequently changed, to prevent haze and adhesive residue.
 Maximum Adhesive Working Times:

 - Urethane Adhesive - 60 minutes (Always read container label before proceeding)

 - Polymeric Resin Adhesive - 90 minutes (Always read container label before proceeding)

-- Open times and curing times of ALL adhesives vary dependent upon subfloor porosity, air movement, humidity and room temperature.
-Urethane adhesive has a shortened work time in high humidity environments whereas polymeric resin adhesive working time will be lengthened.
-In areas of low humidity, open time will be longer with urethanes and shorter with polymeric resins.
+- All adhesives' open times and curing times vary depending upon subfloor porosity, air movement, humidity, and room temperature.
+Urethane adhesive has a shortened work time in high humidity environments, whereas polymeric resin adhesive working time will be lengthened.
+In areas of low humidity, the open time will be longer with urethanes and shorter with polymeric resins.
 Adjust the amount of adhesive spread accordingly.
 The adhesive should not be applied if subfloor or room temperature is below 65° F (20° C).